 Earnings models are run on a monthly basis to provide a measure of the NII sensitivity of the existing banking book balance sheet to shocks in interest rates.
 Underlying transactions are modelled on a contractual basis and behavioural adjustments are applied where relevant.
 The calculation assumes a constant balance sheet size and product mix over the forecast horizon.
-Behavioural assumption is applied in relation to non-maturing deposits, which reprice at management of the group's discretion.
+Behavioural assumption is applied in relation to non-maturing deposits, which reprice on a discretionary basis.
 This assumption is based on historical product behaviour.